The Story

 The API key is in the browser, which means anyone can steal it.
 The logic should run on a separate server that the user never sees.
 That’s Lesson 5.

 All of these are real problems that real applications have to solve.
-And you’re going to solve every single one of them over the next twenty-two lessons.
+And you’re going to solve every single one of them over the next twenty-seven lessons.

 But for now — it works.
 And that matters.